thisisfrey/react-navigation-component/README.md

 The Navigation Component is a flexible and easy-to-use navigation system designed to help you navigate through different categories and modules within your application.
 It provides a clear and structured way to organize your navigation hierarchy, making it simple to extend and modify for any use case.

+## Demonstration

+Check out the live demonstration of the project using CodeSandbox.
+Click [here](https://pshdtz-5000.csb.app/) to access the interactive sandbox environment for trying out the code.

 ## Features

 - **Clear Hierarchy:** The component allows you to define a hierarchical structure for your navigation, with categories as parents and modules as children.
 This hierarchy provides a clear and logical organization for your application's navigation.